 Who can be a Supported Lodgings Provider?

-- disabled or able-bodied
+- Working or unemployed

-- working or unemployed
+- Disabled or able-bodied

 Being a Supported Lodgings Provider is not about having particular qualifications – it’s more about having the special skills and qualities we are looking for.
 Supported Lodgings Providers get on with teenagers and enjoy their company.
 They are warm, caring and patient individuals who also have a good sense of humour.
 They have a good understanding of the issues facing young people and are prepared to be advocates for them.
 Supported Lodgings Providers want to make a positive difference in a young person’s life.
 It may be that you have the skills and qualities we are looking for because you have children of your own, or because you have experience of working with young people.